FineWoodworkingLive

 Thishttp://presenters/#Latta presentation will focus on building a concise and systematic approach to the construction of both a bookcase and hanging corner cabinet.
 There are myriad ways to tackle these projects, some more direct than others.
 Steve will provide an in-depth look at a broad assortment of joints, including full and half-blind dovetails, beaded face frames, pattern sawing, corner miters, and slip tenons, with wood movement always being a prime consideration.
 Joinery should be a fluid process, and Steve’s goal in this class is to help you develop a strategy for establishing that flow.

-Sash Joinery, the Old-Fashioned Way
+Sash Joinery, the Old-Fashioned Wayroyunderhill3

 Presenter: Roy Underhill